rajko-horvat/RevigoCore/README.md

 ﻿## Repository description
-<p>This is the main REVIGO Core library that implements the whole clustering algorithm and visualizations.</p>
+<p>This is the main REVIGO Core library that implements the whole clustering algorithm.</p>

 ## How to compile and use this library
 <p>To compile and use this library: